hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

 * `droplet_name` (string) - The name assigned to the droplet.
 DigitalOcean sets the hostname of the machine to this value.

-* `image` (string) - The name (or slug) of the base image to use.
-This is the image that will be used to launch a new droplet and provision it.
-This defaults to 'ubuntu-12-04-x64' which is the slug for "Ubuntu 12.04.4 x64".
-  See https://developers.digitalocean.com/#list-all-images for details on how to get a list of the the accepted image names/slugs.

-* `image_id` (integer) - The ID of the base image to use.
-This is the image that will be used to launch a new droplet and provision it.
-  This setting is deprecated.
-Use `image` instead.

 * `private_networking` (boolean) - Set to `true` to enable private networking for the droplet being created.
 This defaults to `false`, or not enabled.

-* `region` (string) - The name (or slug) of the region to launch the droplet in.
-  Consequently, this is the region where the snapshot will be available.
-  This defaults to "nyc3", which is the slug for "New York 3".
-  See https://developers.digitalocean.com/v2/#regions for the accepted region names/slugs.

-* `region_id` (integer) - The ID of the region to launch the droplet in.
-Consequently, this is the region where the snapshot will be available.
-  This setting is deprecated.
-Use `region` instead.

-* `size` (string) - The name (or slug) of the droplet size to use.
-  This defaults to "512mb", which is the slug for "512MB".
-  See https://developers.digitalocean.com/#sizes for the accepted size names/slugs.

-* `size_id` (integer) - The ID of the droplet size to use.
-  This setting is deprecated.
-Use `size` instead.

 * `snapshot_name` (string) - The name of the resulting snapshot that will appear in your account.
 This must be unique.